 How TMJ Could be Related to Workaholism

-Treatment for TMJ Headaches and Pain
+Treatment for TMJ Headaches and Pain in Columbia

 While workaholism requires a diagnosis and long-term therapeutic treatment of its own, TMJ and its effects can be treated right away.
 Like any tense muscle, the facial and jaw muscles can be treated with a massage called transcutaneous electrical nerve stimulation (TENS) to help them unclench and relax.
 For some people, that may be all that’s necessary to relieve your symptoms.